 The only way to catch clerical mistakes is by looking closely at your monthly statement.
 There are some property management companies that don’t provide monthly statements.
 How in the world can you make certain that you aren’t being overcharged if you aren’t receiving a monthly itemized statement?

-Here is a checklist of the items to pay attention to:
+Here are the main things to pay attention to:

 You can copy the above table and use it as a monthly checklist to evaluate your statement.
 It shouldn’t take very long to check the statement as long as everything is there.
 That includes copies of all invoices and receipts.
 You absolutely need those in order to verify the information on your monthly statement.